gizero/scm-course-ff3d/slides.md

 - tools allow for easy recovery if needed
 - keep things more readable
 - can have performance inpact in sources for the web

 --->

+# Best Practices

+Choose a workflow

++ take your time to experiment with different options
++ build your team around this decision
++ once you agree ensure everyone follows

+--->